What I'm Doing

 Marvel Unlimited continues to give me way too much access to comics for my own good.

 - Current highlights include Immortal Hulk and what Jonathan Hickman’s doing with the X Men.
+And Empyre, which is doing a decent (if not spectacular) crossover.
+Damn sight better than things like Civil War 2 and Secret Empire, at least.

 Nothing’s really grabbing me like Hickman’s grand arc from Ultimates to Secret Wars, or Fraction’s Iron Man.
 And holy hell do I miss James Roberts’ MTMTE/Lost Light.
 Though I wonder how much on that front is down to the aforementioned problems with attention.
 If I have to focus on a single thing, I want it to be long and I want it to be good.